 What To Look For In A Mattress For Neck And Shoulder Pain

 As noted above, a lumpy, sagging, or excessively firm or soft mattress can contribute to neck and shoulder pain.
 If a person’s bed falls into any of those categories (or is uncomfortable for any other reason), then it’s probably a good idea to start shopping for a new mattress.

 To increase the chances of buying a mattress that doesn’t exacerbate neck and shoulder pain, consider the following guidelines.

-This won’t hold true for everyone, but newer research suggests that a medium-firm bed is often ideal for folks suffering from pain.
+A medium-firm mattress is the best choice for people who have neck and shoulder pain.
+Of course, this won’t hold true for everyone, but newer research suggests that a medium-firm bed is often ideal for folks suffering from pain.
 This firmness should support spinal alignment while also offering pressure relief.

 That said, note that firmness is somewhat subjective.
 Ultimately what matters most is that the individual sleeper in question feels comfortable.

 A person’s body type and sleeping position will impact the perceived firmness of a mattress as well as the support they need.
 For instance:

 - Lightweight sleepers who lie on their side may want a softer mattress to enjoy enough pressure relief around the shoulder